November 2, 2020

 Now that your knee is healing, here’s what to know to keep it functioning well.

-Steve Engstrom, M.D., a Vanderbilt University Medical Center orthopedic surgeon, says an artificial knee can last 15 to 20 years.
+Dr. Steve Engstrom, an orthopedic surgeon with Vanderbilt Orthopaedics, says an artificial knee can last 15 to 20 years.
 When he counsels knee-replacement patients, he reminds them that “these numbers are averages.
 Some knees need to be redone at 10 years, some at 15, and some last well over 20.

-“The key,” he said, “is regular follow-up to identify problems while they are still relatively easy fixes.
+“The key,” Engstrom said, “is regular follow-up to identify problems while they are still relatively easy fixes.”

 Do